 On a three-month basis, net interest and other was approximately the same.
-On a nine-month basis, net interest and other decreased slightly in 2001 year to date due to higher interest income from higher levels of cash and investments in 2001, and from a fair market value adjustment gain on short-term investments in the second quarter of 2001.
+On a nine-month basis, net interest and other decreased slightly in 2001 year to date due to higher interest income from higher levels of cash and investments in 2001.